-Further development in the Microsoft Office applications to produce professional documents, tables, charts, databases and presentations.
+Further development in the Microsoft Office applications to produce professional documents, tables, charts, databases and presentations are the primary emphasis of this class.
 Course includes increased development of speed and accuracy on computer keyboarding.
 Typing speed of 50 net words per minute is strongly recommended.

 Prerequisites: M, R, OIS 114